elizamcm/A2-Code-Prototype---Mood-Tracker/README.md

 * [Setup](#setup)

 ## General info
 My A2 code prototype is a mood and habit tracker developed in VS Studio Code.
 The aim of this tracker is to help young students notice patterns and support their wellbeing without adding extra pressure.
 I have used a range of code libraries including datetime, matplotlib, mplcursors and tkinter.
+I created this daily check in app which allows users to track their moods and habits in a simple, interactive way.
+I undertook this project to grow my data knowledge, develop critical thinking skills and build something from my own idea.

+Provide general information about your project here.
+What problem does it (intend to) solve?
+What is the purpose of your project?
+Why did you undertake it?

 ## Technologies
 Project is created with: